 Provided below is an index with the 9 points we are going to expand on in this article.

 Basic concept and meaning of ERA

-Before explaining what the ERA test is, it is advisable to introduce some concepts that are necessary to better understand what the purpose of the test is.
+Before explaining what the ERA test is, it is advisable to introduce some concepts that are necessary to better understand the purpose of the test.

-The endometrium is the mucous layer that lines the uterus internally.
+The endometrium is the mucous layer that lines the internal walls of the uterus.
 Thanks to the action of the female sex hormones, estradiol and progesterone, it thickens as the menstrual cycle progresses and acquires numerous glands that secrete substances to promote the implantation of the embryo.